HIRWA13/up-with-dart/README.md

 ```

 the main() function calls the `runApp()` method which then calls the `MyApp()` class constructor function [We will see that in flutter or later in classes].

+[void]: void keyword shows or implies that our main function does not return anything or it's return type is nothing